telent/liminix/doc/admin.rst

 .. _levitate:

-Levitate - Reinstalling a running system (any filesystem)
+Reinstalling on a running system
-*********************************************************
+********************************

-Liminix is initially installed from a monolithic :file:`firmware.bin` - and unless you're running a system on which :command:`liminix-rebuild` is available, the only way to update it is to build and install a whole new :file:`firmware.bin`.
-This makes it desirable to be able to install a new firmware over the top of a running system - and preferably without having to remove it from its installation site, unplug it from the network and stick serial cables in it all over again.
+Liminix is initially installed from a monolithic :file:`firmware.bin` - and unless you're running a writable filesystem, the only way to update it is to build and install a whole new :file:`firmware.bin`.
+However, you probably would prefer not to have to remove it from its installation site, unplug it from the network and stick serial cables in it all over again.

-For this we have :command:`levitate`.
-The problem is that you cannot safely flash a new firmware over the top of a running system if the system is running from the same partition as you're flashing onto.
-Levitate provides a way for a running Liminix system to "soft restart" into a ramdisk running only a limited set of services, so that the main partitions can then be safely flashed.
+It is not (generally) safe to install a new firmware onto the flash partitions that the active system is running on.
+To address this we have :command:`levitate`, which a way for a running Liminix system to "soft restart" into a ramdisk running only a limited set of services, so that the main partitions can then be safely flashed.

 Configuration
 =============

-*It needs to be configured when you create the initial system* to specify which services/packages/etc to run in maintenance mode - you will probably want a network interface and an sshd for example so that you can login to reflash it.
+Levitate *needs to be configured when you create the initial system* to specify which services/packages/etc to run in maintenance mode.
+Most likely you want to configure a network interface and an ssh for example so that you can login to reflash it.

 .. code-block:: nix